-Because (a) the excitement about Presto is evident, (b) running own benchmarks is time-consuming, in this tutorial we focus on the feature that allow us to process data from HDFS and MySQL in a single Presto query.
-Such a feature is quite unique, because it’s hasn’t been provided by other open-source projects like Hive and Impala (Impala, however, can process Hive and HBase table in a single query).
+Because (a) the excitement about Presto is evident, (b) running own benchmarks is time-consuming, in this tutorial we focus on the feature that allows us to process data from HDFS and MySQL in a single Presto query.
+Such a feature is quite unique because it’s hasn’t been provided by other open-source projects like Hive and Impala (Impala, however, can process Hive and HBase table in a single query).

 First, a bit of technical background.
 Presto supports pluggable connectors that provide metadata and data for queries.
 There is Hive connector (currently supports Text, SequenceFile, RCFile, ORC and, in a limited way, Parquet formats), MySQL connector and several others.
 You can even implement a custom one.

 A coordinator (a master daemon) uses connectors to get metadata (such as table schema) that is needed to build a query plan.
 Workers use connectors to get actual data that will be processed by them.

 To demonstrate this feature, we use the Last.fm Dataset – 1K users dataset provided by Last.fm.
 It contains profile information (such as gender, age, country) about 1K users plus tracks that these users had been listening to.